Judi has been involved with non-profit organizations for over twenty-five years. She is currently the Co-Chair of the Deep Roots Food Hub.

 In 1991 The Ottawa Field Naturalists Club named Phil ““Conservationist of the Year” for his years’ of volunteer efforts in preserving wetlands in the Ottawa area.
 He was instrumental in wetland preservation campaign programmes by groups such as the Wetlands Preservation Group of West Carleton (focused on the Constance Creek Wetlands), the Leitrim Wetlands Group, the Ottawa Field Naturalists’ Club’s Conservation Committee, and Ecovision (a group campaigning for ecological integrity in land use planning in Ottawa-Carleton).

-Starting in the early 1990’s, Phil & Carole initiated their one-acre Kinburn-area ornamental plant nursery: Reilly’s Country Gardens.
+Starting in the early 1990’s, Phil & Carole initiated Reilly’s Country Gardens—a Kinburn-area ornamental plant nursery.
 Phil initially intended to focus on producing and selling native plants suited to the Ottawa region.
-But the lack of demand for native plants, 30 years ago, caused the need to refocus on unique ornamentals not commonly found in local nurseries and garden centers.
-Intensive effort, in the first few years of operating their nursery, went into creating their 32 display beds showcasing ornamental perennials that could be grown in this region’s predominantly heavy clay soils and subject to the rainless months of July and August.
+But the then (30 years ago) lack of demand for native plants caused a need to refocus on unique ornamentals not commonly available in local nurseries and garden centres.
+To showcase the available plants able to be grown, in heavy clay soils, 32 display beds were designed and built.

-Since closing their nursery, in 2009 to enjoy retirement, Phil has maintained his involvements in gardening (now focusing on vegetable and fruit varieties) and food and energy security.
-Since 2010 he has installed a 10 kw.
-Micro Fit solar collector array, upgraded household windows to energy-conserving triple-paned units, installed an air-to-air heat pump for heating and cooling, and purchased two electric vehicles to utilize electricity produced on their property.
+Since closing their nursery in 2009, to enjoy retirement, Phil has maintained his involvements in gardening (now focusing on vegetable and fruit varieties) and food production and storage, and energy security.
+Since 2010 he has installed a 10 kw. solar panel array, upgraded household windows to energy-conserving triple-paned units, installed an air-to-air heat pump for heating and cooling, and purchased two electric vehicles to utilize site-captured solar energy.

 Phil joined Deep Roots Food Hub’s Board of Directors in the spring of 2019 and has since been helping with the final stages of the Root Cellar construction project.